-The Hawaiian Homes Commission finalized a solar agreement with the Kaua'i Island Utilities Cooperative (KIUC) for a general lease of 60 acres DHHL land, which was designated for Commercial and Community Use in the Kaua'i Island Plan and for homestead community, homestead commercial, and other commercial use in the Anahola Town Center Plan.
+The Hawaiian Homes Commission finalized a solar agreement with the Kaua'i Island Utilities Cooperative (KIUC) for a general lease of 60 acres of DHHL land.
+The land was designated for Commercial and Community Use in the Kaua'i Island Plan and for homestead community, homestead commercial, and other commercial use in the Anahola Town Center Plan.